jeong2624/nf-pipeline_WGS/README.md

-This pipeline was designed based on my understanding of Nextflow acquired through self-study, as part of my role in a mini project.
+This pipeline was designed based on my understanding of Nextflow acquired through self-study, as part of my role in a toy project.

 It performs DNA sequencing analysis, covering the entire process from raw data quality control to variant calling.